Dabboy345/EDA2/README.md

 If some had some segmentation fault then we went to the place we had the error and we anlayized what the problem could be.
 By doing this we forced us to understand what what we were doing and by this way it was easy to look for the solution.

-If some function didn't printed the c noitamrofni tcerr

 #### 3.3 DATA MODEL DESIGN
 ....